A recent University of Maine at Farmington graduate guest-lecturing an adaptive recreation class in a UMF Rehabilitation Services class.

 If you have a passion for working with people, this hands-on degree will prepare you to make a difference in the lives of others.

-This degree-completion program also qualifies for a New England Regional Program tuition discount of more than $6,000 per year.
+This degree-completion program qualifies for a New England Regional Program tuition discount of nearly $6,000 per year.

-This price break is for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont for the 2022-2023 academic year — a savings of more than $6,000.
+This price break is for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont for the 2023-2024 academic year — a savings of $5,880.

 Request Info About our Degree Completion Program in Rehab & Human Services